aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/net/datamatrix-barcode-reading/datamatrix-structured-append-configuration/_index.md

 }
 ```

-In this step, we're using the BarCodeReader to extract information from the generated barcode, such as the barcode ID, the number of barcodes, and the file ID.
+This block **decodes DataMatrix barcode** information such as the barcode ID, the total count, and the file ID, confirming that the structured‑append data was correctly embedded.

+## Common Issues and Tips

+- **Incorrect dimensions:** Make sure `XDimension.Pixels` matches the printer or display resolution; otherwise the barcode may become unreadable.
+- **Mismatched counts:** The `StructuredAppendBarcodesCount` must be the same across all parts of the sequence.
+- **License errors:** If you see licensing warnings, verify that the trial or commercial license file is correctly referenced in your project.

 ## Conclusion

-Aspose.BarCode for .NET makes it straightforward to work with DataMatrix structured append configurations.
-With the steps outlined in this tutorial, you can easily generate and read these barcodes in your .NET applications.
-The library provides a powerful set of tools for barcode generation and decoding, simplifying your development process.
+Aspose.BarCode for .NET makes it straightforward to **generate DataMatrix barcode** and **decode DataMatrix barcode** with structured append configurations.
+By following the steps above, you can integrate these barcodes into inventory systems, document tracking, or any scenario where splitting large payloads across multiple barcodes is beneficial.

-By following this guide, you've gained valuable insights into DataMatrix structured append configuration with Aspose.BarCode for .NET.
-This knowledge can be applied to a wide range of applications, from inventory management to document tracking and more.

 ## FAQ's